HUD FY2026 Fair Market Rents · National coverage — official, updated 2025

 Is PlainRent free?

 Yes, PlainRent is completely free.
-You can look up rents, find school quality ratings, and compare counties without any account or subscription.
+You can look up Fair Market Rents, compare counties, metros, and states, and use the affordability calculator without any account or subscription.

 US fair-market rent growth (HUD FMR, 2BR, 2020-2026)